-Every country in which we do business prohibits the bribery of their own public officials and many also prohibit the bribery of officials of other countries.
+Every country in which we do business prohibits the bribery of public officials in their own country and/or other countries.
 Castle has a zero-tolerance approach to bribery and corruption.
-We do not pay bribes or kickbacks, at any time for any reason.
+We do not pay or accept, or agree to pay or accept, bribes, kickbacks or other forms of corruption to anybody, whether public officials or private individuals, at any time for any reason.
 This prohibition applies equally to any person or firm who represents Castle (such as consultants, agents, sales representatives, distributors or contractors).

 It is especially important that we carefully monitor third parties acting on our behalf.
 We must always be sure to perform due diligence and know our business partners, and all those through whom we conduct our business.
-We must know who they are and what they are doing on our behalf.
+We must know who they are and monitor what they are doing on our behalf.
 They must understand that they are required to operate in strict compliance with our standards and to maintain accurate records of all transactions.